-What is open source software, and is it better than “closed” alternatives?
+What is open-source software, and is it better than “closed” alternatives?

-Open source software simply means that the creator or developer of the software has decided to publish the software with an open source license, which in turn means that the software and other products can be modified and shared by anyone — so long as defined terms and conditions are adhered to.
+Open-source software simply means that the creator or developer of the software has decided to publish the software with an open-source license, which in turn means that the software and other products can be modified and shared by anyone — so long as defined terms and conditions are adhered to.

-But in the last several years, that has changed completely today to the point that 65% of companies today are using open source software in at least some way, and furthermore, four out of every five websites are powered by open source web servers.
+But in the last several years, that has changed completely today to the point that 65% of companies today are using open-source software in at least some way, and furthermore, four out of every five websites are powered by open source web servers.

 Some common examples of software you may not know are open source, including the Linux operating system, Wikipedia, Firefox, and even the mobile operating system Android.

 Using open-source software, in addition to being extremely cost-effective, provides some significant advantages over paid alternatives.
 Let’s have a look.

 Using open source solutions helps enable organizations to be more agile in their operations due to the low investment required to use open-source software.

 Since most open source solutions don’t cost anything, the only real cost is training yourself or your employees/coworkers to use the software.

 That means that switching software will also be cheaper for businesses using open source, as the overhead needed to do so is small.